 The HideMyAss! support site offers a wide range of resources, including setup guides, a searchable knowledgebase, FAQs, a web forum, and 24/7 live chat for anything urgent.

 The web content isn't as in-depth or well-presented as some of the competition.
 ExpressVPN has a host of detailed setup guides, all easily accessible in a couple of clicks from the support page.
 HideMyAss! doesn't organize its articles quite as neatly, and when you do find them, there's less information, and occasionally some questionable points.

-(For example, the Windows setup tutorial starts by talking about downloading the latest version of the .NET Framework, for instance, before saying there's nothing out of the ordinary about warnings that the TAP driver isn't signed, and recommending you fix this by disabling driver signing checks.
-This isn't necessarily bad advice if you know what you're doing, but it's also seriously advanced stuff, and we wouldn't expect it to appear in a general installation tutorial for all levels of user.)
+For example, the Windows setup tutorial starts by talking about downloading the latest version of the .NET Framework, for instance, before saying there's nothing out of the ordinary about warnings that the TAP driver isn't signed, and suggesting you fix this by disabling driver signing checks.
+This isn't necessarily bad advice if you know what you're doing, but it's also seriously advanced stuff with implications for your security, and we wouldn't expect it to appear in a general installation tutorial for all levels of user.

-The HideMyAss! web forum isn't a busy place, but post a question there and it'll normally be answered by a staff member within a few hours.
-Replies are generally helpful, and if the problem can't be solved on the forum, the support team will often create a ticket for you or send you a direct email to discuss the issue further.
+The HideMyAss! community forum isn't a busy place, but post a question there and it's normally answered by a staff member within a few hours.
+Replies are generally helpful, and if the problem isn’t solved on the forum, the support team will often create a ticket for you or send you a direct email to discuss the issue further.

 If you can't wait, live chat is on hand for near instant assistance.
-We posed a Windows setup question and within a couple of minutes, a support agent began giving us a helpful and accurate solution.
+We asked about a Windows installation issue, and within minutes, a support agent began giving us a helpful and accurate solution.
 That works for us, and overall, we think HideMyAss! should be able to help you solve most common VPN issues.